 The 7 Most Beautiful Bike Trails You Can Take In Nashville

 It’s springtime in Nashville, which means folks are leaving their homes and getting out and enjoying the beautiful outdoors.
-You don’t have to stick to a walk around the neighborhood or a Little League game, you know – dust off that ol’ bike of yours and giving our gorgeous greenways a go!
-Here are seven of the most beautiful bike trails in Nashville, great for the whole family.
+You don’t have to stick to a walk around the neighborhood or a Little League game, you know – dust off that ol’ bike of yours and give our gorgeous greenways a go!
+Here are seven of the most beautiful Nashville bike trails, great for the whole family.

-How many do you have on your list this spring?
+How many of these Nashville bike trails do you have on your list?
 Make sure to research the best entrance point for your greenway of choice – there are multiple for each, so you’ll want to find the one that works best for you.

 Still curious about your favorite city?
 Check out more things to do in Nashville when the weather is warm!

 Where can I go for a great day trip near Nashville?